 What is GDPR, and does it apply to landlords?

-Landlords need to be aware of and if its applicable they need to comply with the data protection legislation.
-All landlords must familiarise themselves with the GDPR legislation.
+GDPR stands for “General Data Protection Regulation”.
+Landlords need to be aware of the data protection legislation and familiarise themselves with the GDPR legal requirements.

 Landlords are known as “Controllers” for the purpose of GDPR legislation and have legal obligations under the GDPR legislation.

-Individuals (includes tenants) and supervisory authorities like the ICO can hold both controllers and processors responsible if they fail to comply with their responsibility under GDPR.
+Individuals (includes tenants) and supervisory authorities like the ICO can hold both controllers and processors responsible if they do not comply with their responsibility under GDPR.

-The GDPR legislation also includes some specific requirements which are directed at joint controllers.
-The full list is accessible on the ICO website (link below) should you wish to read it.
+The complete list is accessible on the ICO website (link below) should you wish to read it.

 Landlords & Personal Data

-The ‘GDPR data controller’ is the organisation (like a landlord) that decides how and why tenants personal data is processed.
+The ‘GDPR data controller is the organisation (like a landlord) that decides how and why tenants’ personal data is processed.

-Under GDPR Data Controllers are legally obliged to: Protect personal data against compromise or loss.
+Under GDPR, Data Controllers are legally obliged to: Protect personal data against compromise or loss.
 They need to implement adequate technical and organisational measures to secure data.

-To let property a landlord needs the tenant’s consent to carry out credit checks etc. The landlord (processor) needs to ensure they comply with GDPR during the letting process.
+To let property, a landlord needs the tenant’s consent to carry out credit checks etc. The landlord (processor) needs to ensure they comply with GDPR during the letting process.

 Note: If you choose “consent” as your lawful basis, there are extra obligations that you must adhere to.

 To process personal information, landlords must have a “lawful basis” to process the data.